blackus3r/wp-keyword-monitor/readme.md

 ## Changelog

+### 1.0.5
+* Fixed statistics page which does not show the correct rankings, if interval is greater than one.
+* Fixed a bug when searching in deep rankings over 10 results.

 ### 1.0.4
 * Fixed a bug in the rank checker, which always calculates a ranking with position '1'